What is An Algorithm? Definition, Types, Characteristics

 Performance

 The real world is challenging to break down into smaller steps.
-If a problem can be easily divided into smaller steps, it indicates that the problem is feasible.
+If a problem can be easily divided into smaller steps, the problem is feasible.

 Algorithms are essential to many disciplines because they offer organized, practical answers to challenging issues.
 Here are a few significant applications of algorithms in various fields: